aleksander-wittkamp/Data_Projects/README.md

 The data was scraped from a writing group on reddit at the subreddit r/DestructiveReaders.

-The file rdr_analysis has a fuller breakdown of the dataset and some analysis.
+The file rdr_analysis has a breakdown of the dataset and some analysis.

 Thanks for dropping by!